 How I Developed This Recipe

-When I developed the recipe for this Tofu Donburi, the harmonious blend of crispy and chewy tofu like Agedashi Tofu and teriyaki glaze was in my mind.
-There’s something magical about how the unique exterior meets a soft inside, and I wanted to capture that essence.
+When I came up with this tofu donburi recipe, I was thinking about how to combine the crispy and chewy textures of agedashi tofu and teriyaki glaze.
+There’s something special about the contrast between the unique exterior and the soft inside, and I wanted to capture that essence.

-The idea was to make the tofu crispy and chewy and then finish it off with an authentic Japanese teriyaki technique.
-The use of garlic gives the dish depth and a bit of chili oil adds a spicy kick!
+The plan was to make the tofu crispy and chewy and then finish it off with an authentic Japanese teriyaki technique.
+The garlic gives the dish a depth of flavor, and the chili oil adds a spicy kick!

 - Green Bell Pepper: You don’t have to stick to green.
-Yellow, red, or orange bell peppers can add a splash of color and taste just as great.
+Yellow, red, or orange bell peppers can also add a vibrant pop of color to your dish!

-- Toppings: A combination of finely chopped green onion, sesame seeds, and sesame oil-based chili oil elevates the dish.
+- Toppings: A combination of finely chopped green onion, sesame seeds, and sesame oil-based chili oil.

-Here are my step-by-step instructions for how to make delicious teriyaki tofu donburi from scratch.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Teriyaki Tofu Donburi at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 The traditional way to remove excess water from firm tofu is to place a weight on top.
 This pushes out the water and makes the tofu’s texture more dense.